Campilax/StudentManagementSystemChallenge/README.md

   Apart from being fast, SQLite is self-contained, and this made it a great choice for this applications.
 It eliminates the need for applications to rely on external databases in order to function.

 - #### **Internet Information Services (IIS)**
+  IIS helps to isolate the applications to run in different user contexts, it allows straightforward configuration of per-directory and even per-file exec-type functionality.
+Also, it securely integrate user authentication from the web request through to network resources such as SQL Server, MSDTC, MSMQ, and file shares is assumed (this can be a pro or a con, but it's definitely a different model with its own advantages and disadvantages)
+IIS is a lot easier to install and maintain, since it's so tightly integrated with the Windows operating system.

 ### Demo Admin Account Credentials
 ```